GiantPanda0090/Sweden_Transcript_Toolbox/README.md

 Run: python3 manage.py runserver<br />
 Enter link: localhost:8000 on browser<br />
 Suggested browser: Google Chrome<br />

+## Usage:
+The National Transcript that submit into GPA Toolbox has to be PDF format and issued from Sweden<br />

 ## If issue detected:
 Please issue an issue request and we can try to fix it together<br />